nicolargo/glances/docs/aoa/raid.rst

 *Dependency: this plugin uses the optional pymdstat Python lib*

-This plugin is disable by default, please use the --enable raid option to enable it.
+This plugin is disable by default, please use the --enable-plugin raid option to enable it.

 In the terminal interface, click on ``R`` to enable/disable it.